Durishn/nicdurish.ca-v1/README.md

 To try this code for yourself, simply download it along with Jekyll and run `bundle exec jekyll serve`.
 To build and host use `bundle exec jekyll build`.

 This site has been a fun side project for me.
-An opportunity to freely experiment with building a website from scratch - with heavy support from tutorials, codepens, and trial & error.
-Code used directly from or influenced from other sources are referenced within comments.
+An opportunity to freely experiment with building a website from scratch.
 This code is free under the MIT [LICENSE](LICENSE.md).
 Use what you will, references are appreciated.